Mike-Hanley/Demo_App/README.md

 ## Demo App

-##Description
+## Description

 *  An app that displays key account data for sales purposes.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run:

 ### `npm start`